Gallbladder: Microanatomy

 The gallbladder wall is composed of a number of layers.
 The innermost surface of the gallbladder wall is lined by a single layer of columnar cells with a brush border of microvilli, very similar to intestinal absorptive cells.
 Underneath the epithelium is an underlying lamina propria, a muscular layer, an outer perimuscular layer and serosa.
 Unlike elsewhere in the intestinal tract, the gallbladder does not have a muscularis mucosae, and the muscular fibres are not arranged in distinct layers.

-The mucosa, the inner portion of the gallbladder wall, consists of a lining of a single layer of columnar cells, with cells possessing small hair-like attachments called microvilli.
+The inner portion of the gallbladder wall (the mucosa) consists of a lining of a single layer of columnar cells which possess small hair-like attachments called microvilli.
 This sits on a thin layer of connective tissue, the lamina propria.
 The mucosa is curved and collected into tiny outpouchings called rugae.

 A muscular layer sits beneath the mucosa.
 This is formed by smooth muscle, with fibres that lie in longitudinal, oblique and transverse directions, and are not arranged in separate layers.
 The muscle fibres here contract to expel bile from the gallbladder.
 A distinctive feature of the gallbladder is the presence of Rokitansky–Aschoff sinuses, deep outpouchings of the mucosa that can extend through the muscular layer, and which indicate adenomyomatosis.
 The muscular layer is surrounded by a layer of connective and fat tissue.

 The outer layer of the fundus of gallbladder, and the surfaces not in contact with the liver, are covered by a thick serosa, which is exposed to the peritoneum.
 The serosa contains blood vessels and lymphatics.
 The surfaces in contact with the liver are covered in connective tissue.

 Variation

-The gallbladder varies in size, shape, and position between different people.
+The gallbladder varies in size, shape, and position among different people.
 Rarely, two or even three gallbladders may coexist, either as separate bladders draining into the cystic duct, or sharing a common branch that drains into the cystic duct.
 Additionally, the gallbladder may fail to form at all.
 Gallbladders with two lobes separated by a septum may also exist.
 These abnormalities are not likely to affect function and are generally asymptomatic.

 The location of the gallbladder in relation to the liver may also vary, with documented variants including gallbladders found within, above, on the left side of, behind, and detached or suspended from the liver.
 Such variants are very rare: from 1886 to 1998, only 110 cases of left-lying liver, or less than one per year, were reported in scientific literature.

 An anatomical variation can occur, known as a Phrygian cap, which is an innocuous fold in the fundus, named after its resemblance to the Phrygian cap.